BartlomiejRuson/portfolioLandingPage/README.md

-## Just landing page
+# Just landing page

-# This is just landing page i made to get familiar with MaterialUI
+## This is just a landing page i made to get familiar with MaterialUI

 tech used:
 React